Deepest Cuts for Benders Decomposition: Introduction

 Then, a relaxation of \eqref{generic-milp-projection-reform} is successively tightened by progressively outer-approximating $\epi$ with supporting hyperplanes obtained by evaluating, at given ${\yy}$ values, the dual of \eqref{generic-milp-projection-psp} formulated as

 which is known as the dual subproblem (DSP).
 From this dual formulation, we can observe that $\tilde Q({\yy})$ is a piece-wise linear convex function of ${\yy}$.
 Thus, $Q({\yy})={\ff}^{\top}{\yy}+\tilde{Q}({\yy})$ is a piece-wise linear convex function and $\epi$ is a closed convex set.
-Let $\mathcal{U}$ denote the polyhedron defining the set of feasible solutions of DSP, with $\mathcal{U}^*$ its set of extreme points.
+Let $\mathcal{U}$ denote the polyhedron defining the set of feasible solutions of DSP, with $\mathcal{U}^*$ and $\mathcal{V}^*$ as its extreme points and rays, respectively.
 For ${\yy}\in \dom(Q)$, the DSP induced by ${\yy}$ is bounded and its optimal value is attained at one of the extreme points of $\mathcal{U}$.
 Additionally, since $\tilde Q({\yy})$ is the optimal value of DSP, it follows from weak duality that